Pass 4 — Code generation¶

 The lexer DFA is compiled to code, not to data.
 Each backend

-walks state_table.lexer_dfa.states and emits a longest_match
+walks state_table.modes and emits a longest_match function

-function shaped like:
+shaped like:

-fn longest_match(buf, start) -> DfaMatch:
+fn longest_match_mode_0(buf, start) -> DfaMatch:

 pos = start